threatgrid/ctia/README.md

 Docker.
 CTIA can use redis to store some of it's objects (Verdicts) and also can send streams of events to Redis and Elasticsearch.

+#### Purging ES Stores

+Using an uberjar you can purge all the ES Stores with this command:

+`java -cp ctia.jar:resources:. clojure.main -m ctia.task.purge-es-stores`

+Using lein use this one:

+`lein run -m ctia.task.purge-es-stores`

 ### Run the application locally

 Running from a cloned repository: